Flazzing/Beer-Android-application/README.md

 # A beer a day Android application CS492 final project

 ## Description
-This project is about setting up an android application that helps inform user about the beer that is available in the US market.
+This project is about an android application that helps inform user about the beer that is available in the US market.
+There is many fun feature within the application and hopefully you can give it a spin.

 ## This project relies on the api stated as below.